 How To Read Paintings: Monet’s Water Lilies

-Amorphous and puzzling paintings that gain meaning in the looking
+Amorphous and puzzling paintings that gain more meaning by looking

 When standing in front of a water lily painting by Claude Monet, you have the sense that a moment of magic is about to take place.
 Here is a painting that is many feet wide and six feet high, an expanse of misty, vibrating colour that fills your field of vision.